Division of Strategy and Policy

 Senior Vice President for Strategy and Policy | 919-962-6082

 Dr. Andrew Kelly serves as the Senior Vice President for Strategy and Policy.
-Kelly leads the newly formed Division of Strategy and Policy which is charged with enhancing and furthering the UNC system’s strategic goals.
+Kelly leads the Division of Strategy and Policy which is charged with enhancing and furthering the UNC System’s strategic goals.
 In addition to serving as a higher-education policy expert to the President and the Board of Governors, he is tasked with developing a robust performance measurement system and proactively identifying new initiatives to promote system goals.

 Dr. Kelly is a summa cum laude graduate of Dartmouth College, where he earned a degree in history.
 He holds a master’s degree and Ph.D. in political science from the University of California, Berkeley.

 Assistant Vice President for Policy Development and Analysis | 919-962-5663

 Dr. Shun Robertson serves as a state policy expert for the Strategy and Policy Division, researching key higher education issues to advance the System’s strategic goals.

 Prior to joining the UNC System, Robertson was a program director at MDC and Jobs for the Future, providing senior-level policy and research support to education and community-based projects.
 She also served as a policy analyst for the South Carolina Technical College System (SCTCS).
 In her role with SCTCS, Robertson provided ongoing analysis of education and economic trends affecting community colleges.
 She also has several years of experience working in admissions offices at colleges in Georgia and South Carolina.

 Dr. Robertson received her bachelor of science in business administration and doctorate in educational administration from the University of South Carolina; and her master of business administration from Augusta State University.
 She earned a certificate in nonprofit administration from Duke University.

 Director of Data Analysis and Research | 919-962-4549